SellerCloud uses a custom label to relate the SellerCloud SKU to an eBay listing.

 Updating Custom Labels on Ebay in Bulk

 This is for non-variation listings only.
 For this process, you may want to subscribe to eBay’s File Exchange.

 - Subscribe by navigating to the Subscriptions page and clicking Subscribe next to File Exchange.

 - On the left side of the screen, select Completed downloads and you can download the file with your eBay listings to a CSV file.
 The file will have a lot of data on all of your listings.
 For the purpose of adjusting custom labels, you can delete all columns except the Action, ItemID, and Custom Label columns.

-In this file you can adjust the Custom Label field to whatever you’d like and then save it.
+- In this file, you can adjust the Custom Label field to whatever you like and save it.

 - Navigate back to the File Exchange Center and select Upload Listings and Updates, then select the file with your changes.

 - You can then select the View Upload Results on the left-hand side of the screen to confirm that the file was successfully uploaded (Pay attention to the % of Actions Completed column).

-Make sure you save the file in CSV format otherwise File Exchange will be unable to read the changes you are attempting to make.
+- Ensure you save the file in CSV format; otherwise, File Exchange cannot read the changes you are trying to make.

-The ItemID column format may throw off the upload.
+- The ItemID column format may throw off the upload.
 As a precaution, we suggest changing the format to “Number."
 You can do this by right-clicking on the column, selecting Format Cells, select “Number” and setting the decimal places to "0" (by default it is set to 2).